VersesTech/vbgs/README.md

 There is a dependency conflict between the torch cuda version and the jax cuda version.
 For this reason, we use a different virtual environment to run the cuda-based Gaussian splatting renderer which uses the GPU enabled rendering, and a cpu version of `vbgs`.

 To use the renderer from the [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting).
 Please create a new virtual environment and clone this repository at the same parent location as `vbgs`.
 Install the gaussian-splatting submodules (`simple-knn`, `diff-gaussian-rasterization`) in this new virtula environment by running `python setup.py install`.
-Now you can install the **`cpu`**! version of `vbgs` within this environment.
+Now you can install the **`cpu`** version of `vbgs` within this environment.

 ## Downloading the Data